Neil2813/Churnalist/README.md

 * **Whether a number, quote, or claim has mutated** as it moved downstream
 * **Whether a correction or retraction was ever issued**, and whether the uncorrected version is still circulating

-Traditional news aggregation treats every article as an independent, disconnected unit. **Churnalist / DRIFT** instead treats a story as a graph: sources, claims, and the edges connecting them so drift, churn, and silent corrections become visible rather than invisible.
+Traditional news aggregation treats every article as an independent, disconnected unit. **Churnalist** instead treats a story as a graph: sources, claims, and the edges connecting them so drift, churn, and silent corrections become visible rather than invisible.

 ---